serlo/frontend/README.md

 ![grafik](https://user-images.githubusercontent.com/13507950/85958632-2595dc80-b997-11ea-937c-38169b514fe7.png)

 You can request a page by alias (e.g. `/` or `/mathe/zahlen-größen`).
-The frontend then asks the backend for more information about the alias and fetches the data.
-The frontend processes the data and returns a prerendered HTML response.
+The frontend decides how to handle the alias, and if necessary, fetches data from the backend.
+The frontend then processes the data and returns a prerendered HTML response.

 ### Routes

-Requests to the frontend are handled by different files.
-There are currently three files involved and checked in this order:

-- Privacy-Route: `/api/frontend/privacy` -> `src/pages/api/frontend/privacy.tsx`

-- API-Route: `/api/frontend/<dynamic>` -> `src/pages/api/frontend/[...slug].tsx`

-- Public-Route: `<dynamic>` -> `src/pages/[[...slug]].tsx`

-All public request are handled by the last entry.
-The first two entries are used by the frontend privately.
-The `privacy`-route fetches the revision from the backend server and is needed to bypass CORS.
-The API-Route is taking care of fetching data from the backend server.
-This route is needed to make use of caching.
+An alias will be handled by a specific route:

+1. `/api/frontend/privacy`: Internal route for loading privacy revisions (proxies the request to the legacy system).

+2. `/api/frontend/<slug>`: Internal route for data fetching from the backend API.

+3. `/`, `/spenden`, `/search`: Custom built pages.

+4. `/<slug>`: Entity route, the default case for almost every alias.
+Fetches data from backend with (2.) and renders page.

+Notes: We need (1.) because of CORS-Issues.
+We use (2.) to enable caching for the frontend deployment, because requesting (2.) can be slow, in the range of 0.5-1.5s, depending on the complexity of the entity.
+Most entities have a default alias, if (4.) encounters an alias that is not the default (old version, access with id: `/1885`), it will redirect to the default alias by 301.

 ---